-A very important and complicated machine consists of n wheels, numbered $1, 2, \ldots, n$ .
+A very important and complicated machine on the factory consists of n wheels, numbered 1, 2, ..., n.
 They are actually cogwheels, but the cogs are so small that we can model them as circles on the plane.
 Every wheel can spin around its center.